maxcwolf/linux-on-windows-guide/README.md

 # Setting Up Zsh Terminal on Windows 10

-> _It is very important to follow these steps in the correct order.
-It is strongly recommended that you read through the documentation of each of the technologies we will be using in this guide to familiarize yourself with them._
+> _**It is very important to follow these steps in the correct order.
+It is strongly recommended that you read through the documentation of each of the technologies we will be using in this guide to familiarize yourself with them.**_
+>
+> There may be errors still in this guide, if you run into anything that is not correct, please submit a pull request!
+Thanks.

 ## Things to do before starting this guide